Coming soon to North Carolina

 • Four straight NAEP assessments: declining.

-• ExcelinEd's chairman left Florida off his list of ‘success states’ when 2024 NAEP came back.
-He pointed to Louisiana, Mississippi, and Tennessee instead.
+• When ExcelinEd's chairman published his post-NAEP ‘success states’ list in January 2025, Florida wasn't on it.
+He pointed to Louisiana, Mississippi, Indiana, South Carolina, and Tennessee instead.

 Source · NAEP 2024 · ExcelinEd Chairman statement · January 2025